-The Difference Between Traditional and Simplified Chinese
+The Difference Between Simplified and Traditional Chinese

-The Difference Between Traditional and Simplified Chinese
+The Difference Between Simplified and Traditional Chinese

 Would your business benefit from access to China’s 1.4 billion citizens?
 Are you planning on branching out and promoting your goods and services there?
 If so, there’s plenty that you need to know, from the quirks of Chinese corporate culture to which forms of Chinese language to use.

 Even if you don’t speak Chinese, and have no plans to learn, it can still be interesting to discover more about the languages of China.
 That’s where this article comes in!
-We’ve taken a look at traditional vs simplified Chinese, explaining what they are, why and how they differ and which you need to use for your Chinese translations.
+We’ve taken a look at traditional vs simplified Chinese, explaining what they are, why and how they differ, and which you need to use for your Chinese translations.
 If you’re not sure yet whether you need traditional or simplified Chinese, don’t worry – you will be they the time you finish reading this!

 What Exactly Are Traditional and Simplified Chinese?